MagestyApps/module-web-images/README.md

     ```

 ### Possible issues
-*Problem:* The image is uploaded to the servcer but not accessible in browser.
+*Problem:* An image gets uploaded to the server but not accessible in browser.

 *Solution:* Most likely, this is related to your nginx/apache restrictions.
 Please, make sure that the requested image extension is allowed by the web server configuration.